301 Redirects Setup & Management Services

 By implementing a 301 redirect on a defunct URL, you automatically push the user to a new URL currently working.
 Additionally, search engines understand the purpose of a 301 redirect, which is to say that the URL has been permanently moved.
 In most cases, all of the SEO power built up in your old URL is then pushed to the new URL, and you can continue with your SEO strategy as initially planned.

-Several people attempt to use 303 redirects to redirect users and search engines around their website.
-303’s say that a link has been temporarily moved to a different URL, where 301 redirects say that this change is permanent.
+Several people attempt to use 303 redirects to redirect users and search engines around their websites.
+303 says that a link has been temporarily moved to a different URL, whereas 301 redirects say that this change is permanent.
 If you plan to use the old URL again, then 303 redirects work fine, but if you’re not going to use that URL anymore, you want to use 301 redirects.
 Not doing so will, again, hinder your organic rankings and ultimately affect your organic traffic.

 How to Implement 301 Redirects when Moving Pages on Your Website